-FCPS Advanced Academic Programs (AAP) policies and procedures are grounded in equity and inclusion.
-AAP believes in developing the strengths and talents of all students and offers a continuum of advanced academic services to meet a broad range of student needs.
+FCPS policies and procedures are grounded in excellence, equity, and inclusion.
+The Advanced Academic Program (AAP) believes in developing the strengths and talents of all students and offers a continuum of advanced academic services to meet a broad range of student needs.

 Providing rigor to all students is a part of the:

 Click on an area below to see more details.

 Fairfax County Public Schools (FCPS) believes in developing the strengths and talents of all students.
 Every student needs to be challenged and engaged in exciting learning experiences.

 FCPS policies and procedures are grounded in equity and inclusion.
 Our commitment to providing rigor to all students is part of the FCPS strategic plan.
 AAP offers a continuum of advanced academic services to meet a broad range of student needs.
 We take a holistic approach that uses a variety of assessments to determine the level of service to match the child’s current needs.

 With the FCPS talent development model, all students in FCPS will receive:

 Some students need a differentiated curriculum to address their cognitive and social-emotional needs.
 These students receive additional AAP services based on:

 - Academic needs beyond peers at their grade level.